spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/finance/procurement/index.html.md

     - Reported through the twice annual NPS survey
 1. Responsible Sourcing and Diversity
     - Monitored via Coupa Supplier Onboarding

+### Metrics

+#### Vendor cost avoidance

+Monitor the cost avoidance achieved through the procure to pay process.
+Cost Avoidance is the savings achieved off of the initial vendor proposal price.
+Note this is not directly tied to budget.

+**Aligns with the following core business objectives**:

+- Control spend and build a culture of long-term savings on procurement costs.
+- Streamline the purchasing process.
+- Minimize financial risk.

+#### Percent (%) of vendor spend on Purchase Order

+Percentage of all vendor spend for any department that is purchased via PO.

+**Aligns with the following core business objectives**:

+- SOX Compliance.
+- Streamline the purchasing process.

 ## <i class="fas fa-stream" id="biz-tech-icons"></i> When do I start the Procurement Process?
 - Before agreeing to any business, legal and/or pricing terms with a supplier, whether in conversation or email